Draghi defends bond-buying plan in lion's den

-BERLIN European Central Bank President Mario Draghi gave a robust defence of his bond-buying plan to ease the euro zone debt crisis, telling sceptical German lawmakers that fears of illegal funding of governments or stoking inflation were misplaced.
+BERLIN European Central Bank President Mario Draghi gave a robust defence of his bond-buying plan to ease the euro zone's debt crisis, telling sceptical German lawmakers that fears of illegal funding of governments or stoking inflation are misplaced.

 Draghi emerged from the lion's den of the Bundestag lower house smiling after a two-hour grilling behind closed doors on Wednesday on the ECB's Outright Monetary Transactions (OMT) programme, which the German central bank has denounced as tantamount to printing money to finance governments.